PFRoux/website_perso/content/home/about.md

 I am a curious and eager to learn *in silico* biologist, enjoying adressing challenges related to the advent of high-throughput biotechnologies to answer always more complex and integrative questions to understand the eukaryotic gene expression regulation.

-I am now working at the Institut Pasteur - Paris as a postdoctoral fellow, in the unit [Nuclear Organization and Oncogenesis](https://research.pasteur.fr/com/team/nuclear-organization-and-oncogenesis/) headed by Anne Dejean.
+I am currently working at the Montpellier Cancer Research Institute as a postdoctoral fellow, in the unit [Molecular Oncogenesis](https://www.ircm.fr/crcm_en/) headed by Laurent Le Cam.